Lumbosciatica: Definition and management

 • They are awakened or aggravated by the Lasègue maneuver (or test of SLR) : this is a maneuver that the doctor performs during the physical examination in order to clarify his diagnosis.
 It consists of stretching the sciatic nerve by raising the lower limb of the patient, keeping it straight (patient in a supine position).
 This sign is said " positive " when the movement triggers pain in the path of the sciatic nerve or when it is limited (the patient blocks his leg to avoid feeling the pain).

-Sometimes the symptoms of lumbosciatica is more discreet ou atypical.
+Sometimes the symptoms of lumbosciatica are more discreet ou atypical.
 Hence the need to consult a qualified healthcare professional to benefit from a complete clinical examination, any additional examinations and personalized care.

 How is lumbosciatica diagnosed?